 Re-check.
 Re-check the cargo and securing devices as often as necessary during a trip to keep the load secure.
-You need to inspect again:
+A good habit is to inspect again:

-After you have driven for 3 hours or 150 miles.
-After every break you take during driving.
+- After you have driven for three hours or 150 miles. - After every break you take during driving.

-Federal, state, and local regulations for commercial vehicle weight, securing cargo, covering loads, and where you can drive large vehicles vary from place to place.
+Federal, state and local regulations for commercial vehicle weight, securing cargo, covering loads and where you can drive large vehicles vary from place to place.
 Know the rules where you will be driving.